Moosa Ali Jaleel: Military career and training

 In addition, Major General Jaleel holds a Master of Philosophy, M.Phil. and a Master of Science Degree in Defence and Strategic Studies, MSc from the University of Madras India.
-He also attends the Pacific Armies Management Seminar (PAMS) organized by the United States Pacific Command.
+He also attends the Pacific Armies Management Seminar (PAMS) organised by the United States Pacific Command.

 Among his distinctions he's one of the first Maldivians to complete Officer Cadet training and the only Maldivian graduate of Singapore Armed Forces Officer Cadet School.
 The only Maldivian to undertake the UK Royal Marines All Arms Commando Course, as such he's entitled to wear the Commando badge of UK Royal Marines which is one of the world's most elite fighting forces.
 Furthermore, he is the first Maldivian to accomplish Defence College / War College studies.

 Military decorations

 Major General Jaleel is one of the most highly decorated officers within the Maldives National Defence Force, with 10 service medals and 9 service ribbons for his exemplary leadership and distinguished service in the defence force.